‘Creativity is allowing yourself to make mistakes. Design is knowing which ones to keep.’

 An overview of Design and Technology at KS3 and KS4

-Design Technology is taught in a multimedia workshop by one member of staff, and supported by a technicians.
+Design Technology is taught in a multimedia workshop by one member of staff, and supported by a technician.
 A diverse range of specialist skills are covered in the course of study.

 The aims of the department are to: